karabayse/food/README.md

 MEAN stack application
 * User may add add shopping list items
 * User will be able to update and delete shopping list items
+* User will be able to add, update, and delete recipes
+* User will be able to calculate conversions